+Our wedding anniversary is December 21.
+Since so much is going on in December, my wife and I decided to celebrate early.
+No matter how long you are married, it must be worked on to remain happy.
+God intended marriage to be enjoyed, not endured.
 The Bible says, "Whoso findeth a wife findeth a good thing, and obtaineth favour of the LORD" (Proverbs 18:22).
 Being married is a good thing!
 Oh, that we might always believe this.
 No one ever plans to be unhappily married.
-I can think of no one who on the day of their marriage had anything other than high ideals to live out and enjoy for the rest of their lives together.
-It is after days, weeks, and months go by that the seeds of unhappiness are sown.
+I can think of no one who, on the day of their marriage, had anything other than high ideals to live out and enjoy the rest of their lives together.
+It is after days, weeks, and months that the seeds of unhappiness are sown.
+Let's plant seeds of happiness instead!
 Hopefully, before you become married you will realize the principles I'm going to share with you.
 If you have already hit some detours on the road to the happily married life, don't give up.
-The destination of married bliss is not just some vestige of our imaginations; it can and should be a reality.
-In two months Barbara and I will have been married for thirty-three years.
+The destination of married bliss is not just some vestige of our imaginations: it can and should be a reality.
+In two months from today, Barbara and I will have ben married for forty-four years.
 We are not experts, but we are recipients (we give God praise) of the best God can give a husband and wife.
 Some life lessons we were taught, but others we learned the hard way.
 Let me now share with you simple principles that have helped us and, God willing, will help you and your spouse to remain happily married.